Soak in Oregon’s Magical Hot Springs

 Season: Year-round, but check driving conditions to and from the hot springs; prepare for a longer hike during winter months due to unplowed roads

-If you follow any sort of Pacific Northwest Instagram account, you’ve likely already seen these hot springs —a trio of terraced, murky, jade-green pools carved out of a travertine cliff face overlooking the rushing North Umpqua River.
+If you follow any sort of Pacific Northwest Instagram account, you’ve likely already seen these hot springs — a trio of terraced, murky, jade-green pools carved out of a travertine cliff face overlooking the rushing North Umpqua River.
 Water seeping from an active fault between 100 and 115 degrees Fahrenheit keeps all three pools consistently balmy, making this hot spring perfect for chillier days, though you’ll need to work harder for it.
 During snow conditions, the gate along the road leading to the trailhead is typically closed.
 Visitors can still park at the gate, but the 0.3-mile hike in is extended another 1.5 miles.
-Keep in mind that traffic is high at this hot springs — try to go during weekdays, expect nudity and take care to leave no trace (see more etiquette tips below).
+To avoid more crowded conditions, try to go during weekdays, expect nudity and take care to leave no trace.

 Courtesy of Lithia Springs Resort